r-webdev/server-rules/server-rules.md

 2. **Follow the Discord Terms of Service (https://discord.com/terms) and Community Guidelines (https://discord.com/guidelines).** Do not discuss or advertise hacking, game cheats, modifications to the Discord app, or piracy, including in your user profile.
 Violations will be reported to Discord.

 3. **Keep discussions limited to the most appropriate channel.** If multiple channels fit the criteria, please pick one.
 If you're not sure, feel free to ask.
 Discussions or streaming in voice chat must be relevant to that channel.
-All job postings must be made in the ⁠⁠job-postings channel using the Freeflow bot,  follow the given ⁠job-rules  and ⁠freelancer-profile-rules.
+All job postings must be made in the ⁠⁠job-postings channel using the Freeflow bot, follow the given ⁠#job-rules and ⁠#freelancer-profile-rules.
 Do not post résumés or CVs.
 Repeated advertising or soliciting for work outside of ⁠job-postings will result in a ban.
+To get access you need to grab the correct role #Channels & Roles.

 4. **Do not post or discuss NSFW content.** Egregious violations will result in an instant ban.